 - The Disney Skyliner will connect all Walt Disney World Parks & Resorts

 - A new “Tron” attraction is coming to the Magic Kingdom

 - There will be a “Pixar Fest” in 2018 for a limited time.
 This will be all things pixar including the Pixar Play parade, fireworks and more

 The Ultimate Fan Street Party

 Twice a day, there was a street party on Mickey Avenue (right through the whole exhibit) where there was dancing and singing.
-Mickey and Friends were around and some notable Disney people like Stan Lee and stars like Mandy Moore helped Marshall the crew.
-It was fun!
+Mickey and Friends rode through and some notable Disney people like Stan Lee and stars like Mandy Moore helped Marshall the crew.